Karandash8/make-argocd-fly/README.md

         file.json(.j2)
 ```

-When kustomization overlays are used, kustomization base directory shall be called `base`, overlay directories shall be named after the corresponding environments names.
+When kustomization overlays are used, kustomization base directory shall be named `base`, overlay directories shall be named after the corresponding environments names.

 ### kustomization.yml
 Files referenced in the `resources` section shall be named after Kubernetes resource type + `_` + resource name.
 Example: